 Nowadays, online shopping and in-person shopping serve unique goals.
 Brick-and-mortar stores act as showrooms.
 On the other hand, online shopping is more often used for everyday essentials.
 When shopping online, consumers are searching for a specific item, but want the experience to be efficient and personalized.

 21. First-class Customer Service Will Be a Major Expectation

 When you consider that consumers will think twice before spending money and turn to online stores over physical locations specifically for the experience, it makes sense that customer service will need to be flawless moving forward.
 The customer service and experience that you offer will be one of the main things that will separate you from your competitors.

 Wrapping Things Up

 It might be relatively easy to set up an online store (especially with the huge selection of eCommerce platforms available), but to grow your business from there can’t be done in the click of a button.
-If you want your online venture to be as successful as it can be and get your share of the 4.5 trillion online sales, you need to think strategically and adopt your strategies continuously to meet changes in consumer behavior.
+If you want your online venture to be as successful as it can be and get your share of the $8 trillion, you need to think strategically and adopt your strategies continuously to meet changes in consumer behavior.